 I remember many years ago it was a friendly local shopkeeper who warned us of ever trying to drive to Padstow if we were just going for the day.
 She shook her head adamantly and said: ‘On a sunny day like this, are you mad?
 You’ll struggle to find a parking space… Why don’t you take the Rock to Padstow ferry instead?’

 Parking spaces in Padstow are rather elusive and parking fines abundant.
 If you head to Rock and its beautiful beach which sits opposite Padstow on the north-east bank of the River Camel estuary, there are plenty of parking options there.
 Do be warned, though, you still need to head there early to bag yourself a parking spot.
+Although the Rock Ferry carpark has now been extended so there is definitely more space.

 From Rock beach, daily ferries run to and from Padstow at 20-minute intervals.